-A really good watch is an investment someone wise once said and he wasn’t wrong.
-From time immemorial people have given due consideration to time and its products such as watches and clocks have been mush sought after.
-As is the case of anything precious, the old the better and this 17th century pocket coach watch is one fine example.
-It was made in France in the year 1625 and remains in tact to this day with an hour strike and an alarm.
-The watch displays intricate and delicate yet stunning craftsmanship and a high level of class which was vital during those days.
-In the olden days a pocket watch was called as a pocket clock and was used as an accessory to show off by the rich than to check what time it was.
+A perfect watch is an investment, someone wise once said, and he wasn’t wrong.
+From time immemorial, people have given due consideration to time, and its products such as watches and clocks have been much sought after.
+As is the case of anything precious, the old the better and this 17th-century pocket coach watch is one fine example.
+It was made in France in 1625 and remained intact to this day with an hour strike and an alarm.
+The watch displays intricate and delicate yet stunning craftsmanship and a high level of class, which was vital during those days.
+In the olden days, a pocket watch was called a pocket clock and was used as an accessory to show off by the rich than to check what time it was.

-This particular time piece was made by a Parisian watchmaker, Josias Jolly.
-It features only one hand which does not mean the minute hand is broken, but depicts a part of history when the minute-hand was not considered relevant in a watch.
-It was however improved in 1690 adding a balance spring which was a new mechanism as well as a regulator.
-This antique time piece is available on James List for around $78,000.
+A Parisian watchmaker, Josias Jolly, made this particular timepiece.
+It features only one hand, which does not mean the minute hand is broken but depicts a part of history when the minute-hand was not considered relevant in a watch.
+However, it was improved in 1690, adding a balance spring, which was a new mechanism and a regulator.
+This antique timepiece is available on James List for around $78,000.